California AB 2046: The Common-Sense Fuel Bill That Took 49 Other States Zero Effort

 I am writing to ask for your support of Assembly Bill 2046, the Access to Affordable Gas Act, authored by Assemblymember Rhodesia Ransom.
 This bill would allow California drivers to legally install EPA-approved E85 conversion kits, giving them a voluntary, affordable fuel option that is already legal in all 49 other states.

-California drivers are paying over $6.00 per gallon for gasoline while the national average remains in the mid-$3.00 range.
-E85 is consistently priced $1.50 to $2.00 less per gallon than conventional gasoline, and the state already has over 450 E85 fueling stations.
+California drivers are currently paying approximately $5.50 to $5.66 per gallon for gasoline while the national average sits around $4.08 to $4.10.
+E85 is consistently priced less per gallon than conventional gasoline, and the state already has over 450 E85 fueling stations.
 AB 2046 does not mandate anything.
 It simply removes a regulatory barrier that prevents California drivers from accessing a proven, federally approved technology.

 I respectfully ask that you support AB 2046 and help bring California in line with the rest of the country on fuel choice.